thomasWeise/moptipy/README.md

 They have more knowledge about these problems.
 They make use of the problem structure and can implement more efficient search operations.

-Within our `moptipy` framework, you can implement all of these algorithms under a unified [API](https://thomasweise.github.io/moptipy/moptipy.api.html).
+Within our `moptipy` framework, you can implement algorithms of all of these types under a unified [API](https://thomasweise.github.io/moptipy/moptipy.api.html).
+Our package already provides a growing set of [algorithms](#41-implemented-algorithms) and adaptations to different [search spaces](#42-implemented-search-spaces-and-operators) as well as a set of well-known [optimization problems](#43-implemented-problems).
-What `moptipy` also offers is an [experiment execution facility](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.experiment) that can gather detailed [log information](#5-data-formats) and [evaluate](#6-evaluating-experiments) the gathered results.
+What `moptipy` *also* offers is an [experiment execution facility](https://thomasweise.github.io/moptipy/moptipy.api.html#module-moptipy.api.experiment) that can gather detailed [log information](#5-data-formats) and [evaluate](#6-evaluating-experiments) the gathered results.

 ## 2. Installation